rajeshdavidbabu/s3-file-concat/README.md

 ## Why?

 If you are already using **S3**, you would know that the files are immutable in S3.
 Meaning you cannot edit or modify the contents of a file.
-Instead, you can only create a new one.
+Instead, you can only create a new file.
 Out of its many use-cases, S3 is prevalently used for dumping small to large data files/logs. ***Let's assume that you want to append all the data files inside a folder into one file, you cannot do it with an S3 API.*** That's where this minimal library comes into the picture.

 ## Files ??
 What kind of files can you append/concatenate?